HolyLab/HolyLabRegistry/README.md

   - Edit those files appropriately.
     - Deps.toml : include all the dependencies
     - Package.toml : Package name, UUID, location of the repository
-    - Versions.toml : git-tree-sha values according to version numbers
+    - Versions.toml : git-tree-sha values according to version numbers.
-      Your can find this value with git command at the package root directory.
+      You can find this value with git command at the package root directory.
       ```
       $ git cat-file -p v0.1.0
       ```